Is Booking.com a Scam or Legit? Is It Reliable In 2023?

 Third-party travel sites have been around for over a decade.
 Since the invention of the internet, these sites have served as online travel agents, letting you search for and book your own accommodation and travel deals.
 As one of the more well-known sites – is Booking.com a scam, or is it safe to use?

-Though the hotel industry attempts to compete with these online services, it is difficult for them to keep up due to many perks.
-They help you get better deals on your travel experience, offer loyalty programs that provide perks, and deliver even steeper discounts the higher up you go.
+Though the hotel industry attempts to compete with online booking services, it’s difficult for them to keep up with third party sites due to the increasing perks they offer over time.
+Sites like Booking help you get better deals on your travel experience, offer loyalty programs that provide discounts and freebies, and deliver even better discounts the more you use them.

-Booking.com is a third-party site for booking hotels, flights, rental cars, and bundles of all three services, attractions, and airport taxis.
+Booking.com is a third-party site for booking hotels, flights, rental cars, bundles of all three services, plus attractions, and airport taxis.
 Like other third-party sites, it can be daunting to book with this service or trust that you will not be scammed.
-Here, we will look at what makes the service reputable as well as a list of pros and cons with the service.
+Here, we will look at what makes the service reputable as well as a list of pros and cons to using the site.

 The Bottom Line